-The inspection of other area beside the runway can use procedures (b) to (e).
+For inspection of other area beside the runway, refer to procedures a to c above.

 Particulars, Frequencies, and Time of Aerodrome Inspection

 Specify details and criteria for inspection of movement area including Regularly Scheduled Inspection, Continuous Condition Inspection, Periodic Condition Inspection, and Special Inspection.